Heiss/feeds2file/README.md

 -------------------------

 Write given feed-urls in file *feeds* to a file *latest-news*.
 Simple script for simple users.
 This tool can be used by Streamer (ex. on Twitch) with OBS (Open Broadcaster Software) to get a newsticker from their favourite feeds.
+The tool writes all items from given feeds into one file one news per line ascending sorted by the published dates.
+So the latest news have the highest line number.

 # (minimal version) Dependencies for linux
 ```